Hound Dogs

 With a life expectancy of 10 to 12 years, the Basenji is a medium-lived breed.
 The Basenji can be prone to certain hereditary conditions.
 Responsible breeders will health-test their dogs — always ask for documented clearances.

-Common health areas to discuss with your vet for hound dogs breeds like the Basenji include joint health, dental hygiene, and routine parasite prevention.
+Common health areas to discuss with your vet include joint health (hip and elbow dysplasia), dental hygiene, eye health, and routine parasite prevention including flea, tick, and heartworm.
 Weight gain is not a major concern for most Basenjis, though a balanced diet and regular exercise are always important.
-Pet insurance is strongly recommended from puppyhood — it provides peace of mind and helps manage unexpected veterinary costs throughout your Basenji's life.
+Annual wellness bloodwork — including a complete blood count and biochemistry panel — is recommended from middle age onward to catch conditions like hypothyroidism, kidney disease, and diabetes early.
+Pet insurance is strongly recommended from puppyhood.

 Is this breed right for you?

-The Basenji is one of the most approachable breeds for first-time owners who can provide an active lifestyle with plenty of outdoor time.
+The Basenji is best suited to experienced dog owners who can provide an active lifestyle with plenty of outdoor time.
 Compact living spaces are no problem for this breed.

 The Basenji does not cope well with long periods alone and can develop separation anxiety — this breed thrives in homes where someone is present most of the day.
 Cold climates suit this breed well.
 The Basenji tolerates heat well, though fresh water and shade should always be available.